open-policy-agent/opa/docs/content/policy-reference.md

 Below is an example that uses some of the Time built-in functions.

 This package will check if a container image is older than 2 months.
-We will run skopeo inspect for target image and stream the output to OPA.
-If the image creation time is older than 2 months it results output as `"unsafe"` else the output is `"safe"`.

 **time_example.rego**
 ```live:example/time:module:openable,merge_down